thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/docker-compose-setup.md

 ### Backup and restore (Optional)

 While backing up your PostgreSQL database is highly recommended, it is optional before proceeding with the upgrade.
-For further guidance, follow the [next instructions](https://github.com/thingsboard/tbmq/blob/main/docker/backup-restore/README.md).
+{% if docsPrefix == null %} For further guidance, follow the [next instructions](https://github.com/thingsboard/tbmq/blob/main/docker/backup-restore/README.md).
+{% else %} For further guidance, follow the [next instructions](https://github.com/thingsboard/tbmq-pe-docker-compose/blob/master/cluster/backup-restore/README.md).
+{% endif %}

+{% if docsPrefix == null %}

 ### Upgrade to 2.2.0